 There are many reasons to upgrade, including making a space more functional or more aesthetically attractive.
 However, some homeowners may not be aware that certain upgrades require permitting.
 Buying a home with renovations that were not properly permitted can leave new owners on the hook for retroactively getting the permits and proper approval or having to remove the upgrade entirely.
 Permits are generally needed for projects that would affect the wiring or structure of a home.
 DIY upgrades may be problematic when a new homeowner cannot afford to get the renovation properly permitted and be forced to reduce the asking price when going to sell in the future.

 Get a Home Inspection

 Some buyers do choose to forgo a home inspection, but such actions are not generally recommended.
-Home inspections should be performed in new and pre-existing homes as faulty construction has been known to happen and code requirements change over time.
+Home inspections should be performed in new and pre-existing homes as faulty construction has happened and code requirements change over time.

-Partner with an experienced local real estate agent that can provide more information on potential red flags and give an overview of general expectations when buying a home.
+Partner with an experienced local real estate agent that can provide more information on potential red flags and overview general expectations when buying a home.